Skip to main content

 LOW AVAILABILITY

-Vegan options exist but are limited.
-Focus on naturally plant-based dishes like breadfruit cooked in coconut, taro preparations (verify no animal broth), fresh tropical fruits, and vegetable sides.
-Coconut milk is widely used.
-International hotels may accommodate requests.
+Vegan choices are limited but possible.
+Lean on naturally plant-based dishes: breadfruit cooked in coconut, taro preparations (check there is no animal broth), fresh tropical fruit, and vegetable sides.
+Coconut milk turns up almost everywhere.
+International hotels can sometimes accommodate requests.

 gluten-free